AlexTul/chi-phone-contacts/README.md

 -       Use Spring Boot, Spring Web, Spring Security and Spring Data + Hibernate
 -       Should give access only to authorized users, so each user should have his own list of phone contacts (Use Spring Security)
 -       Be a RESTful webservice from a client perspective
--       When contact is added or edited, emails and phone numbers should be validated so thatit is not possible to add phone number like “+38-asdas” or email like “aa@”.
-Also every phone number and email should be unique per contact.
-So it should not be possible to add already existing email, the same for phone numbers
+-       When contact is added or edited, emails and phone phones should be validated so thatit is not possible to add phone phone like “+38-asdas” or email like “aa@”.
+Also every phone phone and email should be unique per contact.
+So it should not be possible to add already existing email, the same for phone phones
 Contact names should be unique
 -       Have unit and integration tests
 (Optional) Additional work as bonus: